KUM BACK (from matrix S-1/S-2)

 Another appearance of the "Get back'' tape (see KUM BACK) in stereo, this time also including One after 909 and Dig it; songs are sequenced like in KUM BACK and For you blue is equally faded at the end; this could suggest that these two records were derived from the same tape; most of the chat, count-ins and riffs in-between the songs have been edited out.
 Sound quality has an excess of high frequencies, pressing is slightly noisy and mastering is too fast.

 This version of Dig It, compared with the complete version available on various more recent CDs, starts at 1'56'', ends at 4'56'' and is edited from 2'18'' to 2'57''.

 RELEASES FROM THE ORIGINAL MASTERS

 1a. late January 1970 (photo below the title).
 Plain white untitled cover, often folder-type; white or black blank label of smaller size, 75 mm diameter (normal labels are 100 mm in diameter).
 These were old labels for 78 rpm records, glued on the reverse, as indicated by an extremely faint trace of the original label writing, written specular, barely visible on some copies with the white labels.
 This version was mainly distributed in the U.K.

 2. Early 1970.
 Same as 1a, with additional GET BACK stamp on cover, small black label.
-A rubber stamp probably placed by some record store or dealer to differentiate this record from other with blank cover and label.
+A rubber stamp probably placed by some record store or dealer to differentiate this record from others with blank cover and label.

 3. 1970.
 Red label saying MAK and FAB FOUR (hence this issue was also reported with the title FAB FOUR).
 This LP was distributed in Europe on a b/w printed jacket (of comparatively thin cardboard) , depicting a crying girl and titled KUM BACK.
 One copy with labels of a Rolling Stones release, mistakenly used, was seen.
 One copy with the printed jacket had instead the disc with small black label.

 LATER REISSUES FROM THE ORIGINAL MASTERS

 After several years the original S-1 / S-2 masters resurfaced and new pressings were realized from newly cut stampers with the letters DAB (= Dig A Beatle) added at left of the original numbers.